Jacob Zuma rape trial: Outcome

 On 8 May 2006, the court acquitted Zuma of rape, although Judge van der Merwe censured Zuma for having had unprotected sex with Khwezi.
-Part of the judgement read:It is totally unacceptable that a man should have unprotected sex with any person other than his regular partner and definitely not with a person who to his knowledge is HIV positive.
+Part of the judgment read:It is totally unacceptable that a man should have unprotected sex with any person other than his regular partner and definitely not with a person who to his knowledge is HIV positive.
 I do not even want to comment on the effect of a shower after having had unprotected sex...
 [However] it is clear that the probabilities show that the complainant's evidence cannot be accepted.
 She is a strong person well in control of herself knowing what she wants.
 She is definitely not that meek, mild and submissive person she was made out to be.
 On the evidence as a whole it is clear that the accused's version should be believed and accepted.
 The accused's evidence was also clear and convincing in spite of media efforts to discredit him.